 “A real loser is someone who’s so afraid of not winning he doesn’t even try.”

 Little Miss Sunshine is peppered with such adorable pearls of wisdom, defining family unity every step of the way, while providing the viewer with a parade of “losers”, one more deserving of the title than the other.
-And yet, these losers are such fighters they are winners.
-Yes, they’re not winning beauty pageants, or the most coveted genius grant in the US (Macarthur), or learning to fly supersonic jets, but they’re winning at love and understanding one another which is what living is all about.
+The loser title is skin deep though.
+They may not be winning beauty pageants or be granted the coveted Macarthur award.
+They might not even be able to learn how to fly supersonic jets, but they’re winning at love and understanding one another, which is what living is all about.
 Life is not about winning every step of the way, it’s about trying every step of the way, dysfunctionally.

 Little Miss Sunshine is an exercise in acceptance.
 It has a wide variety of human colour: a tired, overwrought mother (Toni Collette), a highly intelligent yet uncommunicative teenager (Paul Dano), an insecure father who needs to project a false sense of achievement onto everyone – while working himself into a frenzy because he cannot win (Greg Kinnear), a highly eminent yet suicidal philosophy professor (Steve Carrell), a jaded, slightly debauched, foul mouthed WWII veteran grandpa (Alan Arkin) and a delectable 7 year old – Little Miss Sunshine (Abigail Breslin).
 This is family, clustered together, warts and all.
 They will support one another through this thing called life, with all its disappointments: emotional heartbreak, financial ruin, career collapse, social rejection and finally death, because they are family and they will have each other’s back.

-The catalyst of the film is a journey the family has to embark upon, from Albuquerque to California, so that the youngest of the family, Olive (Abigail Breslin) can participate in a beauty pageant for 6- and 7-year-old girls – Little Miss Sunshine.
+This might also be seen as a road movie.
+The plot is set into motion by a journey the family has to embark upon, from Albuquerque to California, so that the youngest of the family, Olive (Abigail Breslin) can participate in a beauty pageant for 6- and 7-year-old girls – Little Miss Sunshine.
 Make no mistake, this is real life, or as close to real life as reality TV makes it.
 It is a competitive world out there, there’s no denying it, but to start young girls on this path at such an early age is almost criminal (France is the first country in the world to ban child beauty pageants).

 “You know what?
 F*ck beauty contests.
 Life is one f*cking beauty contest after another.
 You know, school, then college, then work, f*ck that.”